 Downtown Tacoma has been experiencing a Renaissance for years now, and yet the momentum is still going with new shops, museums, galleries and restaurants settling in.
-The newest shop on the block—Stocklist Goods & Gifts—brings yet more coolness to Pacific Avenue with its quirky collection of gift items that range from novelty socks to locally roasted coffee to cards you won’t find in any Hallmark store.
+Stocklist Goods & Gifts only adds more coolness to Pacific Avenue with its quirky collection of gift items that range from novelty socks to locally roasted coffee to cards you won’t find in any Hallmark store.
 Whether you’re shopping for the holidays or for a birthday gift or for yourself, Stocklist adds something unique to the mix.

 Walking into Stocklist is likely to put a smile on your face.
 You’ll be greeted by fun and fancy around every corner of every shelf, and that’s intentional.
 Store owner, Liz Van Dyke, chooses each item in the store with just that intention.
 She came to the store with a background in retail management at another gift shop, as well as helping her mother with a multi-generational family business.

 “Since childhood I have loved shopping, buying gifts for people that mean something and serve a function, even if it’s just a moment of joy,” she says.
 “I’d like to think that Stocklist is stocked full of items that I love or that I have seen people love.
 The idea is you can find an item that has a personal meaning to the giver or the receiver, or an item that has a story.”